radekrepo/GPfeedback/README.md

 More about feedback analaysis techniques included in this repository are in paper on arXiv: https://arxiv.org/ftp/arxiv/papers/1711/1711.08083.pdf
+A paper based on feedback analysis is being published in Public Administration journal.

-A paper on prediction of feedback is being written up.
-A link to it will be posted here when it's available.
+A paper on prediction of feedback has been accepted to Journal of Forecasting.
+Links will be posted here when available.